wagenadl/escope/README.md

 *Important caveat:* National Instruments only fully supports a shockingly small number of their cards on Linux.
 (Many are supported only with “software timing”, which is completely useless.)
-If they do not properly support yours, the best I can suggest is that you loudly demand your money back.
+Double check before you buy!

 ## Prerequisites

 To use with NI hardware, you first need to install the NIDAQmx software.
+To use with picoDAQ hardware, no additional software is required.

 ## Installation